Ryan Erickson: Aftermath

 In notes left to family and friends, Erickson denied that he had killed "anyone", but also wrote, "my ego, my pride, my lust, my envy have always stopped me from being the best person I could be.
 I am tired."

-In reply to written questions about Erickson, former bishop Raphael Fliss, stated, “The diocese [of Superior] did not learn of any improper sexual behavior by Erickson until Dec.
-17, 2004, when Hudson police officers, during their investigation, informed the diocese of allegations that Erickson sexually molested a minor while a priest and had pornographic files on his computer.”
-Leon Podles points out that although the diocese of Superior knew that Erickson had "admitted to incidents of sexual abuse" and had been accused of abuse before and while he was in the seminary, they had not included him on the list of accused priests "in its own audit" or the John Jay School of Criminal Justice list of sexual abusers "because the incidents and accusations did not occur when Erickson was a priest."
-He also notes that the family of Daniel O'Connell has complained that "no one from the diocese called O’Connell’s widow to offer condolences or apologies.
-In fact, the only member of the clergy to call on the widow in the three and a half years after the murder was Ryan Erickson, the murderer."
+In reply to written questions about Erickson, former bishop Raphael Fliss, stated, "The diocese [of Superior] did not learn of any improper sexual behavior by Erickson until Dec.
+17, 2004, when Hudson police officers, during their investigation, informed the diocese of allegations that Erickson sexually molested a minor while a priest and had pornographic files on his computer."
+Leon Podles points out that although the diocese of Superior knew that Erickson had "admitted to incidents of sexual abuse" and had been accused of abuse before and while he was in the seminary, they had not included him on the list of accused priests "in its own audit" or the John Jay School of Criminal Justice list of sexual abusers "because the incidents and accusations did not occur when Erickson was a priest".
+He notes that O'Connell's family complained that no one from the diocese called O'Connell's widow to offer condolences or apologies.
+Reportedly, "the only member of the clergy to call on the widow in the three and a half years after the murder was Ryan Erickson, the murderer."